2001 San Diego Chargers season: Week 16: vs. Seattle Seahawks

 Conway opened the scoring four plays after Jeff Feagles shanked a 13-yard punt for Seattle, then set up a field goal with a 38-yard catch, made while drawing a defensive pass interference flag.
 Conway had 21- and 18-yard catches on the following drive, but had an 11-yard touchdown ruled out when he was judged to have stepped out of bounds prior to making the catch; the Chargers settled for another field goal, and a 13–0 lead.
 Trent Dilfer and Darrell Jackson turned the game around by combining for two similar touchdowns in the space of five minutes, with Jackson beating McNeil for catches 45 yards up the left sideline both times.

 In the second half, Christie restored the Charger lead with his third field goal, striking both the right upright and the crossbar before going through.
-Dilfer responded with passes for a touchdown and a two point conversion.
+Dilfer responded with passes for a touchdown and a two-point conversion.
 A 31-yard catch by Gaylor moved San Diego into opposition territory early in the final period.
 The Chargers reached a 3rd and 1 from the 19, but Tomlinson was stopped inches short; they were poised to go for it on 4th down, but Jacox was flagged for a false start, and Christie hit another field goal instead.
 Lindell missed a 48-yard field goal with 2:37 to play, and Flutie completed four passes while leading his team from the San Diego 39 to a 1st down at the Seattle 11.
 He was sacked for a loss of 7 on the next play, then threw two incompletions before Christie converted his fifth field goal from five attempts with 16 seconds to play.
 Charlie Rogers fielded the ensuing kickoff at his own goal line and returned it for 64 yards before Jenkins caught him from behind.
 Lindell's 54-yard game-winning kick easily cleared the uprights as time expired.

 Conway's 11 catches and 156 receiving yards would both be career highs.
 Also, Flutie's 34 completions, 53 attempts and 377 yards would all be career highs.

 Standings

+Awards

+Four Chargers were named to the 2002 Pro Bowl, one of whom was also named to the Associated Press (AP) All-Pro team.
+Also, Tomlinson finished second in voting for the Offensive Rookie of the Year (Anthony Thomas received 20 nominations, Tomlinson received 16).